Research

 Abstract

-We study the costs of and the housing market response to subsidence, the sinking of land areas due to groundwater over-extraction, in Mexico City.
+We study the costs of and the housing market response to subsidence- the sinking of land areas due to groundwater over-extraction- in Mexico City.
 We propose an equilibrium model of the housing market that features housing re-development in the face of an evolving environmental hazard that has both realized and expected future impacts to home quality.
-Guided by model-derived estimating equations for key parameters of the model, we exploit quasi-random variation in sinking intensity to estimate the impact of both realized and future subsidence on home values.
-We find that realized subsidence imposes substantial costs, which are driven by physical degradation to the structure, increased maintenance investment, and impacts to public infrastructure.
-However, prices are unresponsive to measures of expected future sinking, and novel survey evidence on residents' beliefs and information about sinking suggest that information frictions affect the ability of homebuyers to capitalize predictable future risk.
+Our model highlights that while realizations of subsidence attract development by lowering the opportunity cost of re-building units, information frictions affecting the capitalization of future risk lead to an over-supply of housing in risky areas.
+Guided by model-derived estimating equations, we exploit quasi-random variation in sinking intensity to estimate the impact of both realized and future subsidence on home values and redevelopment.
+We find that realized subsidence imposes substantial costs, lowering prices by 1.5% on average.
+However, prices are unresponsive to measures of expected future sinking, and novel survey evidence suggests that information frictions affect the ability of homebuyers to capitalize predictable future risk.
 Consistent with model predictions, units that have experienced more sinking are more likely to be redeveloped, as these have lower opportunity cost of being re-built.
-Evaluating welfare using our parameter estimates implies that subsidence costs Mexico City $34.2 billion USD in economic costs, 12% of which are due to information frictions that inefficiently increase the housing stock in risky areas.
-Our findings show that groundwater depletion imposes a costly externality on the built environment, and that frictions affecting the capitalization of environmental hazards in the housing market exacerbate these costs by putting more value in harm's way.
+Evaluating welfare using our parameter estimates implies that subsidence costs Mexico City a total of $33 billion USD, about $18 billion of which are due to information frictions that inefficiently increase the housing stock in the riskiest neighborhoods.

 Abstract